 Pain or discomfort causes irritation

 Dogs often gnaw at their feet in response to pain or discomfort.
 Because their paws are in constant contact with the ground, there are many ways dogs can injure their feet.
 Puncture wounds from yard debris, broken claws and foreign objects lodged between toes are all common causes of paw pain.

 Sometimes dogs chew their paws to soften internal sources of pain too.
-If the unexplained paw chewing is accompanied by a limp, then your dog may be suffering from hip dysplasia, joint pain or arthritis.
+If the unexplained paw chewing is accompanied by a limp, then your dog may be suffering from health issues such as hip dysplasia, joint pain, or arthritis.

 Parasites lead to paw chewing

-A dog who compulsively chews and licks its paws is often displaying symptoms of separation anxiety.
-Even for dogs who do not suffer from separation anxiety, compulsive chewing is often a sign of depression, stress or sadness.
+A dog who compulsively chews and licks their paws is often displaying symptoms of separation anxiety.
+Even for dogs who do not suffer from separation anxiety, compulsive chewing is often a sign of depression, stress, or sadness.

 Mange may be responsible for a dog chewing their paws

 Sarcoptic mange can cause dogs an unbearable soreness that chewing will most likely not mollify.
-If your dog is chewing its feet, elbows, belly and nearly every other region of the body, then mange may be the culprit.
+If your dog is chewing their feet, elbows, belly, and nearly every other region of the body, then mange may be the culprit.

-Sometimes a cigar is just a cigar, and your dog may be chewing its paws because the sensation is pleasurable.
-If your dog is chewing his or her paws more frequently than usual and you have ruled out other possible causes, it could be that chewing is its latest hobby.
+Sometimes your dog may be chewing their paws because they like the feeling.
+If your dog is chewing their paws more frequently than usual and you have ruled out other possible causes, it could be that chewing is their latest hobby.